Tntpot/http-418/src/content/blog/git-worktree.md

 Find yourself working on a feature, but a colleague needs help with an issue on their branch?
 No longer do you need to stash your changes, checkout their branch, stop, re-build, and re-run the project etc.

-You can simply navigate to the directory containing your `.git` directory and run:
+Simply navigate to the root of your project (containing your `.git` directory) and run:
 ```bash
 git worktree add ../worktree-1 colleague-branch-name
 ```